85ip9gh/cube-store-application/README.md

 - Let back-end handle any and all changes the user makes to category, sort, and limit
     - does this with a get request with multiple request queries(sort and limit) and one request parameter(category)

+## 01/06/2024
+    - Generate 25 more cubes, will probably not use all

 # Website Versions:

 ### V1 - 01/05/2024